ieb/tsdb-reporter-osgi/README.md

 Integration with Dropwizard Metrics is achieved via a DropWizard Metrics reporter.

-# Foramt detail
+# Format detail

-For full current detaisl of the format see TFDBFile.
-THis is a summary
+For full current details of the format see TFDBFile.
+This is a summary

     Version Marker
     Header